Chemical Mechanisms of Resonating Devices in Animals for Communication and Information Reception

 In conclusion, these results indicate that the observed sequence convergence between dolphins and CF bats in prestin was due to the adaptive evolution of the dolphin gene.
 Currently, no substantial anatomical similarities have been made between these groups, with the possible exception of the precise tuning of the cochlear basal membrane in the porpoise (Phocoena).
 However, comprehensive studies of OHC length and fine-scale structure in cetaceans and bats are lacking and could provide insight given the high frequency hearing thresholds documented in dolphins and particular CF bats.
 Regardless, the observation of adaptive sequence convergence between two extremely distinct groups that share a complicated phenotype is unprecedented and suggests sequence convergence may be more frequent than previously thought.

 The genus Cicada is made up of a variety of different species that have developed singing as a method for attracting nearby mates.
 While the exact mechanism differs in individual species, most cicadas utilize a system of tandem resonators to create a distinct and impressively loud song (Young & Bennet-Clark, 1995).
-The first resonator consists of a set of ribs and the tymbal plate; the tymbal plate deforms the ribs and as they return to their equilibrium position, a loud click is made (Young & Bennet-Clark, 1995).
+The first resonator consists of a set of ribs and the tymbal plate; the tymbal plate deforms the ribs and as they return to their position, a loud click is made (Young & Bennet-Clark, 1995).
 The tymbal plate’s high frequency matches that of the resulting sound waves and acts as a resonator to amplify these clicks (Young & Bennet-Clark, 1995, Fahrunnida et al., 2022).
 The second resonating device acts as a Helmholtz resonator, a hollow and air-filled structure which amplifies incoming sound signals, which in the case of the cicada is composed of an air sac and the tympana (Young & Bennet-Clark, 1995).
 Only specific frequencies from the tymbal resonator are amplified, while surrounding frequencies are damped by standing waves within the air sac (Wolfe, 2005).
 For more information about Helmholtz resonance in cicadas, refer to the paper Resonating Devices in Nature for Communication and Information Reception found within this hyperbook.
 In general, this system enables cicadas to create songs of great vibrational magnitude (volume) while expanding relatively small amounts of energy.
 This is crucial from an evolutionary standpoint, as it allows male cicadas to attract a larger pool of potential mates.
 Not only does this enlarge the gene pool, but it also contributes to natural selection because cicadas who have louder and more efficient resonators are more apt to pass on their genes.

 While the mechanical properties of these resonators are impressive, they only scrape the surface in terms of how they function.
 The chemical structures within the materials of the tymbal are the true microscopic controls for these resonating devices, as their chemical properties allow for resonance on a macroscopic scale.
 In this section, the chemical structures within the tymbal resonator will be analyzed, focusing on the characteristics of the composite materials which make up the tymbal plate and the surrounding ribs.
 To begin, the chemical nature of chitin and chitosan will be analyzed, as these are the primary components within the tymbal.
 Next, the resilin protein will be discussed as its rubber-like properties are crucial in high-frequency operations such as resonance.
 Finally, this section will conclude by explaining how these three materials form a highly flexible yet rigid composite biomaterial crucial to the tymbal resonator’s functionality.

 Chitin is a natural polymer found in a variety of life forms.
 Most commonly, chitin is found within the cell walls of fungi, in the exoskeletons of crustaceans and most importantly for this section, in the exoskeletons of arthropods (Hahn et al., 2020, Sajomsang & Gonil, 2010).
 Chitin is a rigid and inelastic polysaccharide.
 Polysaccharides are carbohydrates made up of two or more sugar rings connected by a glycosidic bond, which in chitin’s case, is two glucose rings.
 More specifically, the two glucose rings are 2-amino-D-glucose and N-acetylated-D-glucosamine (Hahn et al., 2020).
 This means that each has an additional amine and acetyl group as well as carbon-oxygen rings, as seen in Figure 12.
 These functional groups allow for hydrogen bonding not only within but also between chitin molecules (Hahn, 2020).
 Therefore, the chitin tends to clump tightly together to form three unique types: α-chitin, β-chitin and γ-chitin (Hahn et al., 2020, Sajomsang & Gonil, 2010).
 As seen in Figure 13, α-chitin molecules run in antiparallel directions.
 This exact structure allows for the most rigid form of chitin, which likely explains why it is the most stable and abundant form found in nature (Hahn et. al., 2020, Sajomsang & Gonil, 2010).
-Shown in Figure 13 are β-chitin molecules which run in parallel directions, creating weaker intermolecular forces and producing monoclinic crystals, which are not ideal for the formation of tough polymers (Hahn et al., 2020).
+Shown in Figure 13 are β-chitin molecules which run in parallel directions, creating weaker and producing monoclinic crystals, which are not ideal for the formation of tough polymers (Hahn et al., 2020).
 Finally, γ-chitin has a combination of parallel and antiparallel chains.
 It is a comfortable middle ground between α-chitin and β-chitin (Hahn et al., 2020).
 However, α-chitin is often more useful because of its aforementioned toughness and rigidity.

-Fig. 12 On the left is chitin, a polysaccharide made up of glucose rings with added amine and acetyl groups.
+Fig. 12.
+On the left is chitin, a polysaccharide made up of glucose rings with added amine and acetyl groups.
 The right molecule is chitosan, the deactivated form of chitin (the acetyl group is removed) (Hanh et al., 2020).

-Fig 13 The different configurations of chitin, according to their chain directions. α-chitin has antiparallel chains while β-chitin has parallel chains. γ-chitin has a combination of both parallel and antiparallel chains (Hanh et al., 2020).
+Fig. 13.
+The different configurations of chitin, according to their chain directions. α-chitin has antiparallel chains while β-chitin has parallel chains. γ-chitin has a combination of both parallel and antiparallel chains (Hanh et al., 2020).

 Another property of chitin is that it is largely insoluble in water-based solutions due to its large molecular weight and overall low polarity (Hahn et al., 2020).
 Chitosan is described as the deactivated form of chitin (Hahn et al., 2020).
 Through a simple deacetylation reaction of chitin, where the acetyl groups are removed, the amine groups are more freely expressed within the molecule, allowing chitosan to be more soluble due to decreased molecular weight and increased polarity of the molecule (Hahn et al., 2020).
 More specifically, chitosan can be dissolved in slightly acidic solutions such as those found within animals or fungi (Hahn et al., 2020).
 This makes chitosan a versatile molecule, as it still exhibits high polymerization while being available in water-solvent reactions.
 While chitosan is not particularly used for resonance in cicadas, it is pertinent to the discussion as it is gaining notoriety in the field of tissue and materials engineering, which uses biomaterials as inspiration.